ahmedshahbrohi/ahmedshah66/README.md

 <img width="105" height="105" src="https://user-images.githubusercontent.com/60597290/152283182-7133c4ea-c658-419f-8316-128c75287aa7.png" />

-'A young & passionate software developer & tech evangelist fascinated by new technology trends & filled with patriotism, giving his best to play his part in bringing digital change and tech awareness in Pakistan.'
+A young & passionate software developer & tech evangelist fascinated by new technology trends & filled with patriotism, giving his best to play his part in bringing digital change and tech awareness in Pakistan.'
 I am a perfectionist, having obsession with beautiful user interface designs & graphics.
 I enjoy coding in Flutter, creating beautiful looking apps while being aware of UX as well.
 Blockchain engrosses me and, therefore, making me dig deeper into the world of Solidity.
 I am a nerd with great troubleshooting skills, who loves to play with different operating systems and explore them.
 Computer hardware fascinates me very much.
 Looking forward to having understanding of DevOps & AWS while exploring advanced Dart & Flutter concepts!
 Apart from that, I'm a helping hand for the learners; helping them to learn and grow.
 I believe in quality education & eager to promote it.
 I have been helping others by creating content on my [YouTube](https://www.youtube.com/channel/UCBMpZEYkO-D_JTbxFVlVBHw) channel.